simplygreatwork/godsend/README.md

 });
 ```

+### Learning exchange authorization

+- When the broker (server) is started with a learning exchange, the sender **must** receive objects pushed from processors for the exchange to be able learn the *receivable* pattern issued by the sender.
+- If a sender receives no response or an empty response for a request, the *receivable* pattern will **not** be learned by the exchange.

 ### Understand streaming in Godsend

 - Suppose, first, that if you write objects to the bus, that these exact same objects get returned to the sender (echoed).